LSSTDESC/qp/docs/user_guide/quickstart.md

 - **Data values** ({py:attr}`qp.Ensemble.objdata`)
   - the data values for each distribution, where one row = one distribution
 - _(optional)_ **Ancillary data table** ({py:attr}`qp.Ensemble.ancil`)
-  - any additional data for the distributions, where there must be one row for every distribution
+  - any additional data for the distributions, where there must be one row per distribution

 The printed representation of an `Ensemble` tells you the parameterization type and the shape of the arrays in the `objdata`, which is essentially ($n_{pdf}$, $n_{vals}$), where $n_{pdf}$ is the number of distributions and $n_{vals}$ is the number of values or data points for each distribution in the `Ensemble`.

 ### Creating an Ensemble

 To create an `Ensemble` of any number of distributions, you can use the `create_ensemble` method of any of the existing parameterization classes.
-For example, to create an `Ensemble` of interpolations:
+For example, to create an `Ensemble` of interpolations use {py:class}`qp.interp <qp.parameterizations.interp.interp.interp_gen>`:

 ```{doctest}